The Future Fearon Project

 What makes this approach unique is that it invests directly in the local voluntary sector, using an established and trusted community space rather than creating a new clinical site.

-Fearon Hall is already a trusted community space where people feel comfortable walking through the door without needing to have an appointment.
+Fearon Hall is already a trusted community space where people feel comfortable walking through the door.
 By offering support in this setting, more people are likely to seek help when they need it.

 Will Fearon Hall still be a community centre?